• Skip to primary navigation

 3. Other things excited me more

-Like the idea of writing books or creating videos or coming up with apps and e-courses.
+Like the idea of writing books or creating videos or coming up with membership sites and courses.
 I found myself constantly unsubscribing from writing blogs and subscribing to entrepreneurial blogs instead.

 I’m a writer.
 But I’m also an entrepreneur, a speaker, a teacher, and much more.
 Those other parts of me felt increasingly unfulfilled.

-My husband and I made the decision to start a business based on the fact that both of us wanted to write, but we didn’t want to be journalists anymore.
+My husband and I decided to start a business because both of us wanted to write, but we didn’t want to be journalists anymore.
 And just admitting that felt so freeing that it immediately opened us up for exploring new and wider possibilities.
-We’re both still writing—he’s gone back to journalism and I’m exploring content marketing and teaching—but we both want more control over not only the creative part of the process, but the business side of it as well.
+We’re both still writing—he moved into talking about the environment, and I’m exploring content marketing, teaching, and writing novels—but we both want more control over both the creative and the business side of the process.

-I know I’ve made the right decision because taking on more content marketing work and building a business has allowed me, once again, to focus on journalism stories that I want to tell rather than having to write stories that I don’t much care about for the income.
-I’ve been working late nights again, much to my joy, but with a focus on books, e-courses, and other writing projects that make me happy.
+I know I’ve made the right decision because taking on more content marketing work and building a business has allowed me to, once again, focus on journalism stories that I want to tell rather than having to write stories I don’t much care about for the income.
+I’ve been working late nights again, much to my joy, but with a focus on books, courses, and other writing projects that make me happy.

 There are challenges up ahead, sure, but that’s exactly what I wanted.
 New challenges, a new chance for growth, a new way of doing things.